marinasundstrom/CodeContractsTest/README.md

 ## Attributes

-* **RequiresAttribute** - Represents a precondition applied to a method parameter or property setter.
+* **RequiresAttribute** - Represents a requirement that is applied to a method parameter or property setter.
-* **EnsuresAttribute** - Represents a postcondition applied to the return value of a method or a property getter.
+* **EnsuresAttribute** - Represents a condition that is applied to the return value of a method, a property getter, or a field.
-* **ThrowsAttribute** - Indicates that the method may throw one or more specific exceptions.
+* **ThrowsAttribute** - Indicates that the method or property accessor may throw one or more specific exceptions.

 ## Details
 The information will flow through the program as part of code analysis process.